 - Beware the Nice Ones: Jiazhen's shown to be a quiet, submissive person up to the point of an Extreme Doormat, but goes into full Mama Bear completely when she meets the man who inadvertently helped kill her son.

 - Brick Joke: When Jiazhen tearfully leaves, she tells Fugui that their unborn child is going to be named "don't gamble."
-When she returns, he's relieved she didn't actually do it.
-Much later (roughly 90 minutes of film time) when the two wonder what Fengxia's child will be named, Fugui offers "don't gamble" and it's actually funny.
+When he returns, he's relieved she didn't actually do it.
+Much later (after many years and chapters) when the two wonder what Fengxia's child will be named, Fugui offers "don't gamble" and it's actually funny.

 - Cute Mute: Fengxia